 The Shimano Pro Stealth saddle ended up being something of a short-lived experiment for me.
 I’ve ridden versions of Fizik Antares on all my bikes for years.
+I recommend before you purchase a bike seat, ensure that its application and benefits are right for you.
 I had been wanting to try one of the modern style of short-nosed saddles and gave the Stealth a shot.
 It was just too firm for my personal liking and I’ve since swapped over to a Fizik Vento Argo R1 in 140mm after Brian conducted a saddle pressure mapping session for me.

 Ryan uses my Retül fit coordinates to set my saddle height and configure the Stealth with exactly the specified amount of setback and nose tilt.

 When the pedals, chain and bar tape are making their way onto the bike, things get suspenseful.
 It’s now very near completion and I was was anxious to take it for a ride – even if it was well past midnight!